Nebukam/mkfont/docs/docs/views/inspector-glyph.md

 ![Empty Glyph Inspector](/assets/images/views/glyph-binding.png)

-If the glyph is currently bound to a file, the binding and the ability to break it ( {% include btn.html ico="remove" %} ) will show under the preview.
-Bindings are created during external file imports, either individually using {% include btn.html ico="document-edit" %}, or during batch import.
+If the glyph is currently bound to a file, the binding and the ability to break it ( {% include btn ico="remove" %} ) will show under the preview.
+Bindings are created during external file imports, either individually using {% include btn ico="document-edit" %}, or during batch import.

 >A glyph bound to a resource will re-import itself whenever the file is updated.
 >- Empty path will be ignored *(i.e, if the file previously had content but not anymore)* and won't 'reset' the glyph.